tryez/paginator-2020/README.md

 # Uzna Paginator (2020)

 This is a lightweight pagination library i wrote back in 2020 when i was working on a learning app for course students.
-It needs to be polished a little bit, but it's pretty useful.
+It needs to be polished a little bit (for example: "total" needs to be extracted from the response) but it's pretty useful.

 ## Demo
 ![Demo Gif](images/demo.gif)